Call Now

 If a vehicle was damaged and needs repairs, or if it was a total loss, a person may file a property damage claim.
 The statute of limitations in Georgia for property damage is, generally, four years from the date of the accident.

-You may be unable to recover for damages if you do not file your property damage claim within the four-year timeframe.
+You may be unable to recover damages if you do not file your property damage claim within the four-year timeframe.
 There are also important facts that can extend or limit the statute of limitations.
 For example, a claim against a Government Agency likely has a shorter window and a claim by a minor likely has a longer window.

 Personal Injury Statute of Limitations